pivotal/docs-tap/application-accelerator/configuration.hbs.md

 Where:

 - `GIT-REPO-URL` is the URL of a Git repository that contains manifest YAML files for the accelerators that you want to have managed (see below for manifest examples).
 You can specify a `sub_path` if necessary and also a `secret_ref` if the repository requires authentication.
 If not needed, then leave these additional properties out.
+See below for configuration of a [Git credentials secret](#creating-git-credentials).

 ## <a id="examples-creating-acc"></a> Examples for creating accelerators